Travis Meadows: Career

 In 2017, Meadows released his fourth album, First Cigarette.
 The album was produced by Jeremy Spillman and assisted by Jay Joyce, and is the first album by Meadows to receive label support.
 It is also his first album to appear on Billboard charts, reaching No. 21 on Heatseekers Albums and No. 48 on Independent Albums.
 It sold 1,100 copies in its debut week, reaching No. 17 on Americana/Folk Album Sales and No. 34 on Country Album Sales.

-On April 30, 2021, Earache Records reissued Killin' uncle Buzzy for the record's 10th Anniversary, including a limited edition clear vinyl.
+In April 2021, Earache Records reissued Killin' Uncle Buzzy for the record's 10th Anniversary, including a limited edition clear vinyl.
 This was the first time the album had been available on vinyl and released by a label.